 Key to this is the delivery of the new Arrivals Terminal as quickly and cleanly as possible.
 The capacity provided by this new building allows further development to take place within the existing terminal, away from passenger operations, which maximized safety and minimizes disruption.
 New departures facilities can then be provided inside the existing terminal in a progressive and predictable fashion.

-Ramboll’s engineering design has been driven by improving the passenger experience and energy efficiency.
-Passive measures will be used to reduce the overall energy demand of the Arrivals Terminal, including the use of high-performance glazing and brise soleil to maximize natural daylight across the public areas while reducing solar gains.
-This also reduces the reliance on artificial lighting and gives passengers a more pleasant experience as they travel through the terminal.
+The concept of a standalone Arrivals Terminal will also allow the design team to maximise the environmental benefit of the new facility as opposed to extending the existing terminal.
+Engineering design has been driven by improving the passenger experience and energy efficiency.
+Passive measures will be used to reduce the overall energy demand of the Arrivals Terminal, including the use of high-performance glazing and brise soleil to maximise natural daylight across the public areas while reducing solar gains.
+This also reduces the reliance on artificial lighting and gives passengers a more pleasant experience as they pass through the terminal.

 For the ventilation systems, free cooling and heat recovery will be used throughout the new building to reduce the reliance on mechanical cooling.
-In addition, a new energy efficient centralized MEP plant will be provided for the Arrivals Terminal, which will be easily expandable in the future to enable the replacement of the ageing plant serving existing buildings.
+In addition, a new energy efficient centralised MEP plant will be provided for the Arrivals Terminal which will be easily expandable in the future to enable the replacement of the ageing plant serving existing buildings.
 The Arrivals Terminal will achieve a BREEAM rating of Very Good as a minimum.